-PATHOLOGY TESTS

-EXPLAINED

-Information about pathology tests to help everyone take control of their health and make the right decisions about their care.

-WHAT YOU SHOULD KNOW ABOUT TESTING FOR COELIAC DISEASE

-Coeliac disease is an autoimmune disorder in which your immune system mistakenly responds to gluten in wheat and other cereals and attacks the lining of your small intestine.
+PATHOLOGY TESTS EXPLAINED Information about pathology tests to help everyone take control of their health and make the right decisions about their care.
+WHAT YOU SHOULD KNOW ABOUT TESTING FOR COELIAC DISEASE Coeliac disease is an autoimmune disorder in which your immune system mistakenly responds to gluten in wheat and other cereals and attacks the lining of your small intestine.
 The tiny finger-like projections, called villi, that line the walls of your intestine become inflamed and flattened making it more difficult for your body to absorb nutrients.

-Testing for coeliac disease

-For most people, two blood tests are used to check for the antibodies that are produced by the immune system in coeliac disease.

-In both tests, the laboratory measures two types of the immunoglobulins that make up each of the antibodies.
-These are IgA - immunoglobulin A- and IgG - immunoglobulin G.

-IgA is the most useful form of the test because IgA antibodies are made in the intestine.
+Healthy epithelial cells Epithelial cells damaged A healthy small intestine compared to one affected by coeliac disease showing the change in the shape of the villi in the intestinal wall.
+Testing for coeliac disease For most people, two blood tests are used to check for the antibodies that are produced by the immune system in coeliac disease.
+Annodies Transglutaminase IgA antibody (tTG-IgA), Tissue transglutaminase is an enzyme that is a normal part of digestion.
+People with coeliac disease often make antibodies that attack this enzyme.
+Anti-gliadin antibodies These antibodies are made against gliadin, protein present in wheat and other cereals In both tests, the laboratory measures two types of the immunoglobulins that make up each of the antibodies.
+These are IgA - immunoglobulin A- and IgG - immunoglobulin G. IgA is the most useful form of the test because IgA antibodies are made in the intestine.
 However, some people can be naturally deficient in IgA.
 This why the IgG test is often requested with an IgA test.
 This is because if you are deficient in IgA and have coeliac disease you will receive a falsely negative result if only IgA is measured.
 When you are being tested for these antibodies, it is important that you continue to eat gluten in your diet.